-- 1. The ability to explain selected historical themes affecting The Christian and Missionary Alliance from the late nineteenth century to the present. - 2.
+- 1. The ability to identify and analyze selected historical themes affecting The Christian and Missionary Alliance from the late nineteenth century to the present. - 2.
 An interpretive grid for analysing the history of The Christian and Missionary Alliance through its central continuities and changes. - 3.
-The ability to identify and define the Alliance distinctives which have shaped its historical and doctrinal experience.
-Particular attention will be paid to sanctification, healing, eschatology, and missions. - 4.
-A broadened understanding of the work of The Christian and Missionary Alliance in Canada and throughout the world.
+The ability to identify, express, analyze, critique, and apply to a local church setting those Alliance theological distinctives which have shaped its historical and doctrinal experience.
+Particular attention will be paid to its emphasis on Christ, sanctification, healing, eschatology, and missions. - 4.
+A broadened understanding and appreciation for of the work of The Christian and Missionary Alliance in Canada and throughout the world.